Temples in and around Trichy

 The temple was identified and quoted highly by his holiness Maha Periyava of Kanchi mutt.
 The presiding deity is Anna kamatchi amman, considered by many as a replica of Akilandeshwari amman.

-Woriyur is within Trichy located centrally between Main guard gate bus stand and the main bus stand, about 2 kms from both.
+Woraiyur is within Trichy located centrally between Main guard gate bus stand and the main bus stand, about 2 kms from both.
 It is well connected by Town buses and there are buses every 3-4 minutes.
-Woriyur was the ancient capital of the early Cholas and the ancient city is believed to have been destroyed by a sand storm.
+Woraiyur was the ancient capital of the early Cholas and the ancient city is believed to have been destroyed by a sand storm.
 Pugazh Chola Nayanar and Gochenkan Cholan were born here, as was Tiruppaanaazhwar.

 Main Deity: Vekkaliamman